guyuedaxian/NDP-DMP-with-NN/README.md

 The aim of this project is to investigate and reproduce an imitation learning approach called Neural Dynamic Policies(NDPs) proposed by Bahl et al.(2020), which can be found at https://shikharbahl.github.io/neural-dynamic-policies/.
 Meanwhile, we also employ another approach similar to DNPs called Deep Encoder-Decoder Networks proposed by Pahič et al.(2018).
-Subsequently, we improve and build several neural network models and variants based on these two approaches, including DNN-DMP, CNN-DMP, DNN-NDP, SCNN-ND, and CNN-NDP.
+Subsequently, we improve and build several neural network models and variants based on these two approaches, namely DNN-DMP, CNN-DMP, DNN-NDP, SCNN-NDP, and CNN-NDP.
 Then, we train, test, evaluate these models on a variety of datasets.
-Finally, we carry on experiments on a robotic arm to apply NDPs.
+Finally, we carry on some experiments on a robotic arm to apply NDPs.

+<--toc->
 ## Table of Contents
 - **[Architectures](#architectures)**
 - **[Installation](#installation)**